Last Updated on 11/08/24 by Rose Palmer

 Deck 5 – Plaza

 The Piazza –The Piazza is the beautiful, airy, three story beating heart of the ship.
-The design details had an Art Deco feel with different marble mosaics, gleaming fawn colored wood accents and an interesting industrial chic architectural detail which decorated the main elevator shafts.
+The design details had an Art Deco feel with different marble mosaics, gleaming fawn colored wood accents, and an interesting industrial chic architectural detail which decorated the main elevator shafts.
 Gently curving staircases went from deck 5 up to decks 6 and 7.

+The Piazza had a variety of activities and musical presentations throughout the day.
 This was also where the champagne fountain was held on the first formal night.

 Surrounding the Piazza are:

-Good Spirits at Sea – Lobby bar where I got signature specialty drinks like the dirty banana (a Princess cruise favorite) and a variety of craft cocktails.
+Good Spirits at Sea – lobby bar where I got signature specialty drinks like the dirty banana (a Princess cruise favorite) and a variety of craft cocktails.

-Vines Wine Bar – Cozy setting with views of the ocean where I could try some of the fine wines available on board.
+Vines Wine Bar – quiet setting with views of the ocean where I could try some of the fine wines available on board.
 I liked the cozy atmosphere and it was my favorite spot to sit and look out the window at the waves.
-This was also one of the casual dining spots on the Sapphire where I could get a charcuterie board to accompany my wine and where the pop up Ocean Terrace sushi menu was offered (extra fees applied without a package).

 Savoy Dining Room – Dark wood and traditional details decorated this classy looking dining room which was only open for dinner.
 It was in this dining room that I enjoyed the Chef’s Table experience.